mldc3/majorana-bdg-nanowire-simulations/models/01-kitaev-chain/theory/THEORY.md

 \dim\mathcal{F}_{\mathrm{even}}=\dim\mathcal{F}_{\mathrm{odd}}=2^{M-1}.
 $$

 Internal observables of a closed parity-conserving system must commute with $\hat P$.
 A single $c_i$, $c_i^{\dagger}$, or $\gamma_a$ connects opposite parity sectors and is therefore not by itself an observable of the isolated system.
-Even bilinears such as

-$$
-i\gamma_a\gamma_b
-$$

-commute with parity and can appear in Hamiltonians and measurable response functions.
+Even bilinears such as $i\gamma_a\gamma_b $  commute with parity and can appear in Hamiltonians and measurable response functions.
 This is why the occupation information of two Majoranas is carried by their bilinear rather than by either Majorana alone.

 This statement does not prohibit single-electron tunnelling between a device and an external lead.
 The tunnelling operator may be odd when restricted to the device, but the full device-plus-reservoir operator is even and preserves the total parity of the enlarged closed system.